 Additional parameter to Assignment4.fit is maxtime representing the maximum allowed runtime of the function, if the function will execute more than the given amount of time, the execution will not contribute to the grade causing significant deduction.
 You should consider the risk of failure vs gains in accuracy when you get close to the time limit.

 Grading policy: the grade is affected by the error between g (that you return) and the clean (not noisy) version of the given function, much like in Assignment1.
 60% of the test cases for grading will be polynomials with degree up to 3, with the correct degree specified by d.
 30% will be polynomials of degrees 4-12, with the correct degree specified by d.
 10% will be non-polynomials with random d∈[1..12].

+Restricted functions I used: